rebeccawilliams/oldrebeccawilliamssite/content/pages/fun.md

     padding_bottom: small
     background_color: primary
   - title: You have found the fun page.
 More soon.
-    subtitle: You have found the fun page.
+    subtitle: What’s the Point If We Can’t Have Fun?
     features:
       - content: >
           *   [What is Data?](https://whatisdata.info/)